 Library staff provide support, help, and training to enable you to get to grips with the literature of your subject and the Library's resources.
 We have staff with expertise on information resources in your subject area.

 The Library welcomes opportunities to advance our Digital Scholarship.
 Our areas of contribution include content, technology, infrastructure, partnership and the practice-based expertise in our team.

 Books are useful to find information on a topic, to put a topic in context with other important issues, to find historical information, and/or to find summaries of research to support an argument.
 An edited book features articles or other material on the same subject but by different authors collected together in one book by an editor.

 The library provides access to a large volume of books in various formats for a diverse range of subjects.

-- Find a book (print and electronic)
+- Search the catalogue for books (print and electronic)

 - How do I find a book? - watch a short video tutorial

 - How do I place a hold on a book?

 Please note that while the Library endeavours to provide access to all recommended reading material, students are expected to purchase core textbooks.